AMERICANS WITH DISABILITIES ACT

 ORE TENUS DIVORCE HEARINGS

 UNCONTESTED divorces may be heard by the Court at 9:00 A.M.
-The Complainant’s attorney should call the law clerks (703.746.4123) to schedule a hearing.
+The Complainant’s attorney should call Judges' Chambers (703.746.4123) to schedule a hearing.
 Hearings are not scheduled on Motions Days, Commonwealth Days, or Traffic/Misdemeanor Appeals Days.

-Complainant must file the proposed Final Decree, the Property Settlement Agreement (if any), proof of service and notice, and the Seminar Certificate (where required) with the Clerk’s office at least one week prior to the hearing date.
-The Court may not hear the matter on the scheduled date if the Complainant fails to follow these procedures.
+Complainant must file the proposed Final Decree, the Property Settlement Agreement (if any), proof of service and notice, VS-4 form, privacy addendum, and the Seminar Certificate (where required) with the Clerk’s office prior to scheduling the hearing date.

 EQUITABLE DISTRIBUTION CASES